Boulton's Birds - Part Six

 PARROT BORDER

 Barb has redrawn the border specifically devised for the pattern.
-Below, she shows us the border as if printed in black as well as in gold.
+Below, she shows us the border as it would appear if printed in black as well as in gold.

 Barb also shows us how some examples of PARROT BORDER were coloured, not only on their associated PARROT pattern but on others such as ORCHARD SPRAY 3042 and Embossed Plums 3052.
-These, as shown below, illustrate the striking colour combinations that Boulton chooses.
+These examples, as shown below, illustrate the striking colour combinations that Boulton chose.

 To view these examples fit your device's screen and/or enlarge, click or tap on them.